selmeckilab/2024_BFPGFP_NMICROBIOL/README.md

 See scripts "array_mutect2_sc5314.sh", "array_mutect2_ams5178.sh" and "array_mutect2_ams5192.sh" for details.

 ### Variant filtering
 Additional VCF filtering was performed with bcftools (v1.17).
 Individual mutect2 vcf files were then subset to remove the progenitor strain, and filtered on quality = "PASS" (see "array_filter_individual_vcf.sh").
 Groups of individual VCFs were merged into 3 different files based on their progenitor (SC5314, AMS5178 and AMS5192).
-Merged files were subset to exclude repeat regions (those marked in the SC5314 A21 GFF) and 5000 bp subtelomeric regions, and then filtered on the following parameters:
+Merged files were subset to exclude known repetitive regions as annotated in the SC5314 A21-s02-m09-r08 GFF (rRNA, repeat_region, retrotransposon) and telomere-proximal regions, defined here as extending from each chromosome end to the first non-repetitive genome feature, and then filtered on the following parameters:

 -   At least 5 supporting reads for alternate alleles
 -   Supporting reads in both directions